muellners/research/src/content/implementing-a-bi-monthly-loan-product.md

 ---
 layout: post
-title: Implementing a loan scheduler change in Fineract 1.x.
-Guide by Kaze
+title: Implementing a loan scheduler change in Fineract 1.x. to support different type of repayment frequency
-image: img/testimg-cover.jpg
+image: img/implementing-loan-scheduler/fineractloanrescheduler.png
 author: [Nasser Y.]
 date: 2021-02-08T07:03:47.149Z
 tags:
+  - apache fineract
+  - fineract 1.x
+  - mifos x
+  - semi monthly loan fineract
+  - loan scheduler
-  - fineract
+  - bimonthly loan fineract mifos
-  - improvements
+  - semi monthly loans
+  - repayment frequency change fineract
 ---

 Fineract is a robust open-source platform for financial services.
 It covers a variety of banking solutions including loan products.
 This piece of guide focuses on a new Fineract improvement on its loan scheduler.
-This allows us to configure a **semi monthly Loan Product and run different semi monthly loan schedules.**
+The focus here is to change the repayment frequency of loan schedule.
+This capability allows us to configure a **semi monthly Loan Product and run different semi monthly loan schedules.**

 But first what, is a semi monthly product.
 As the name suggests, a semi monthly product is a loan product that can be repaid twice each month for the duration of the loan term, until its maturity.
 This involves repayment divided into two equal halves for each month.